elainewyq/Click_Through_Rate_Prediction_Taobao/README.md

 </p>

 ## Data Analysis
 The EDA is performed based on one day's data, which is from 2017-05-05 16:00:00 to 2017-05-06 15:59:46.
 It contains 3.3 million impression/click logs, invloving 383,353 users and 366,284 ads.
+Please be aware, the analysis below is for one day only (e.g. the views per user mean how many views a user has in one day)

 ### Page views per user
-The distribution of page views per user shown below is right skewed.
+The distribution of page views per user is right skewed.
 On average, a user has 8.5 page views, while the median of page views is 3.
-The data indicates 84% of the users have less than 10 page views.
+The data indicates 90% of the users have less than 8 page views.
 In addition, we group the dataset by 'user id' and 'adgroup id', and find 1% of a user-adgroup combination is repeated, which means some users have visited a page for more than one time.
 <p align="center">
   <image src=Visualization/DistributionOfViewsPerUser.png />
 </p>

 ### Views per ad
-The distribution of page views per ad shown below is also right skewed, with a average reviews of 8.9 and a median of 2.
-It shows that 84% of the ads get less than 10 views.
+The distribution of page views per ad is also right skewed, with a average reviews of 8.9 and a median of 2.
+It shows that 90% of the ads get less than 20 views.
 <p align="center">
   <image src=Visualization/DistributionOfViewsPerAd.png />
 </p>